Search for Important Questions

 2. Describe the Vedanta thought of Indian Philosophy.

-2. What is the objective of education?
+1. What is the meaning of Purushartha?

 1. Define the essence of Indian philosophy.